NEW MEXICO JUNIOR COLLEGE

 |J.||Office Hours:|| Monday: 8:00:00 AM-9:45:00 AM (MST);1:30:00 PM-02:00:00 PM (MST);6:45:00 PM-7:15:00 PM (MST);

 Wednesday: 8:00:00 AM-9:45:00 AM (MST);

-Thursday: Teacher observations conducted off campus (adjusted as needed)
+Thursday: Office times will vary; teacher observations conducted off campus

 If you would like to meet with me but are unable to during my regular office hours (above), I will be happy to schedule an appointment with you.